 Sample process engaging with prospects on LinkedIn:

-With a well-designed process for finding and engaging you can move on to the nuts and bolts of your strategy — creating and planning the content that you will share both on your news feed and with prospects individually.
+With a well-designed process for finding and engaging, you can move on to the nuts and bolts of your strategy — creating and planning the content that you will share both on your news feed and with prospects individually.

 Tip #7) Create a Social Media Calendar

 First, create a list of content resources that you believe your prospects would find useful.
-Focus on sharing pieces that you have written or have been published on your brand website.
+Focus on sharing pieces that you have written or published on your brand website.
 You do, after all, want to position yourself as the expert.
 You should also include some third-party sources as you don’t want to come off as overly self-promotional.
 Focus on making sure that every resource on your list is laser-targeted to a specific buyer persona and covers a topic they will find useful.

-Once you have a fleshed out list of genuinely valuable resources to share, start building out your social media calendar.
+Once you have a fleshed-out list of genuinely valuable resources to share, start building out your social media calendar.
 Depending on your chosen platform, you may have different approaches.